thiswillbeyourgithub/sleep_tracker_pinetime_wasp-os/README.md

     * if you actually use the watch during the night, make sure to count it as wakefulness

 **alarm clock**
-* setting up an alarm should suggest the most appropriate sleep duration like what [sleepyti.me](http://sleepyti.me) does
+* setting up an alarm should suggest the most appropriate sleep duration like what [sleepyti.me](http://sleepyti.me) does, so either sleep duration or by wake up time
 * try to optimize the wake up time based on inferred sleep stage

 **settings panel**